 As a result, experts believe that all supplement brands should raise their prices by 5%.

 Let’s assume you’re offering a $40 tub of protein powder.
 You decide to raise the price by 5%, bringing your tub to $42.
 A price increase would probably have little effect on your conversion rate.
 At the same time, that extra $2 would provide a significant boost to both your revenue and profit margins without requiring you to do anything.

 If you want to go a step further, price your supplements according to your target margin.

 One of the most critical indicators of success in the supplement industry is the margin.
-The higher your margin, the more likely you will succeed, especially if you plan to scale with paid advertising.
+The higher your margin, the more likely you are to succeed, especially if you plan to scale with paid advertising.
 It would be best to aim for a 75% or higher gross margin.
 Although not every SKU will reach 75%, the closer you get to that tier, the better.
 So, if you aren’t there yet, I’d consider raising your prices until you are.

 You can also price your supplements according to their positioning.

-In general, the only two price points that provide supplement brands with useful marketing hooks are the lowest or highest priced brands.
+In general, the only two price points that provide supplement brands with useful marketing hooks are the lowest or highest-priced brands.
 While being the cheapest usually implies that you own your supplement manufacturer, being the most expensive is more about positioning.
-So, if you want to become a premium-priced supplement brand, you should also consider becoming the highest-priced brand to back up your premium claim.
+So, if you want to become a premium supplement brand, you should also consider becoming the highest-priced brand to back up your premium claim.

 Selling more bundles is another simple, quick, and foolproof way to get customers to pay more for each purchase.
 These bundles can be made up of the same product or a variety of products.
 If you’re a supplement company, this is one of the most natural ways to boost average order value because it works even if you only have one product.